cheatguyorwtvidk/Python-Colorbot/README.md

-you can change how fast the bot detects the color by changing it in the config file. default is 0.001 or smth idk have fun and dont get banned!
+you can change how fast the bot detects the color by changing it in the config file. default is 0.001 or smth idk

+to drag the ui just hold the text. it should drag it wherever you want. have fun and dont get banned!